 Living in a dysfunctional family can have lasting psychological effects that are carried into adulthood.
 Children who grow up in dysfunctional families:

-- Suffer from moderate to severe psychological conditions, such as depression, anxiety, and suicidal thoughts.
+- Suffer from moderate to severe psychological conditions, such as depression, anxiety, and PTSD.

 - Have a love-hate relationship with the family members.